isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 In a similar way, a pool can be constrained to serve only known clients, i.e. clients which have a reservation, using the built-in ``KNOWN`` or ``UNKNOWN`` classes.
-Addresses can be assigned to registered clients without giving a different address per reservation, for instance when there are not enough available addresses.
+Addresses can be assigned to registered clients without giving a different address per reservation: for instance, when there are not enough available addresses.
 The determination whether there is a reservation for a given client is made after a subnet is selected, so it is not possible to use ``KNOWN``/``UNKNOWN`` classes to select a